Viciooo/DjangoAndDockerSetup/README.md

-# Full setup of Django & Docker with poetry & setup for github CI
+# Full setup of Django & Docker with poetry & setup for GitHub CI

+## Press :star: to pay respect